vuetifyjs/vuetify/packages/docs/src/pages/en/components/bottom-navigation.md

 ## Usage

-While the bottom nav is meant to be used with the [vue-router](https://router.vuejs.org/), you can also programmatically control the active state of the buttons by using the **active** prop with the _sync_ modifier—e.g. `active.sync`.
-Modify the **value** property to designate the synced value.
+While `v-bottom navigation` is meant to be used with [vue-router](https://router.vuejs.org/), you can also programmatically control the active state of the buttons by using the **value** property.
 A button is given a default value of its _index_ with `v-bottom-navigation`.

 <example file="v-bottom-navigation/usage" />